 - Doctor Search

-When performing a search like this, Google’s local 3 pack appears.
+When performing a search like this, Google’s local 3-pack appears.

-What is the Google 3 pack?
+What is the Google 3-Pack?

 When determining which profiles to feature in the local three pack, Google takes into account three main factors:

-The second way an end user finds you online is through searching for your practice.
+The second way an end user can find you online is through searching for your practice.
 An example of a practice search is “Pediatric Ophthalmic Consultants, NYC.”

 In the local 3-pack, a snippet of the Google My Business profile appears.
 However, in practice (and doctor) searches, the entire the Google My Business profile appears, displaying crucial business information.

-Often times, when searching for a doctor or medical practice, the patient doesn’t even make it to the practice website.
+Oftentimes, when searching for a doctor or medical practice, the patient doesn’t even make it to the practice website.

 Studies show that end users want to see 34 reviews before they start to trust the accuracy of those reviews.

-If you’re looking to optimize your Google My Business profile and gets more views, check out our listings optimization page.
+If you’re looking to optimize your Google My Business profile and get more views, check out our listings optimization page.
 Not only can rater8 grow your online reviews, we can also claim and optimize your listings.